applicaster/developer.applicaster.com/book/ui-builder/android/ScreenPlugin.md

 ###### Native

-Native Screen plugins must implement `ScreenPlugin` and override `present` method. `ScreenPluginUtil` has a default method to present a Native fragment `presentNativeFragment`.
+Native Screen plugins must implement `PluginScreen` and override `present` method. `PluginScreenUtil` has a default method to present a Native fragment `presentNativeFragment`.
 If your plugin will have data source it will be passed as `APAtomEntry`.

 ###### React Native